laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 ## The lakehouse landscape

 The lakehouse architecture promises the flexibility of a data lake with the structure of a data warehouse, so you can use different query engines for multi-modal datasets.
-Today's most popular lakehouse table format is Apache Iceberg,[^iceberg] which provides transactions for manipulating tabular datasets in storage locations like AWS S3.
+Today's most popular lakehouse specification is Apache Iceberg,[^iceberg] which provides transactions for manipulating tabular datasets in storage locations like AWS S3.

 ### Iceberg and manifest-based snapshots

-Under the hood, Iceberg organizes data into _snapshots_ — each a collection of data files plus manifest files that track which files belong to which snapshot.
+Iceberg is a table format that organizes datasets into _snapshots_ — each a collection of parquet files plus manifest files that track which files belong to which snapshot.
 A single root metadata file describes the table's schema and points to the current snapshot.
 When a query engine writes to an Iceberg table, it creates a new snapshot and atomically updates the root metadata file to point to it.

+![Iceberg Warehouse S3 file layout](https://lamin-site-assets.s3.amazonaws.com/.lamindb/OgVhDACCMhzGKC4t0000.svg)

-This snapshot-based approach offers several advantages over raw files in S3.
-Iceberg writes are serializable ACID transactions, enabling time travel (reading previous snapshots), certain types of schema evolution without data rewrites, and write-audit-publish workflows where new snapshots can be staged for quality checks before becoming visible to consumers.
+Unlike when working with raw parquet files Iceberg writes are [ACID transactions](https://en.wikipedia.org/wiki/ACID) and enable reading previous snapshots ("time travel"), certain types of schema evolution without data rewrites, and write-audit-publish workflows where new snapshots can be staged for quality checks before becoming visible to consumers.
 Any query engine implementing the Iceberg spec supports these operations, providing flexibility in tooling.

 But Iceberg's snapshot model has real costs.
 Creating a snapshot is expensive, so Iceberg assumes large, infrequent writes — small random writes are impractical.
 Optimistic concurrency control means concurrent writers will collide and all but one will fail.
-On S3 (which lacked atomic compare-and-swap until recently), an external catalog or lock is needed to coordinate metadata updates.
+On S3, an external catalog or lock is needed to coordinate metadata updates.
 Garbage collection of orphaned data files requires explicit action and doesn't happen automatically.
-Multi-table transactions are only available with certain catalogs.
+And multi-table transactions are only available with certain catalogs.

-![Iceberg Warehouse S3 file layout](https://lamin-site-assets.s3.amazonaws.com/.lamindb/OgVhDACCMhzGKC4t0000.svg)

 ### DuckLake and the relational metadata approach